Frainlar/enterprise-repo/README.md

 - **tests** – Playwright end‑to‑end test suite.

 Each service is intentionally minimal.
 Extend the modules as needed for your organisation.

+## Real-time Collaboration

+- Elasticache for Redis is provisioned via Terraform and acts as the coordination layer for pub/sub.
+- The `@enterprise/realtime` package uses Fluid Framework to sync data in real time across the Next.js frontend and Flutter mobile app.
+- Example usage is provided as a shared task list where updates are stored in Redis along with agent state, chat context and collaborative docs.